-Newmarket also made the NMC series custom microcircuits, which were hybrids.
-They are rare, the image shows the only one I have, the NMC809A.
+I also have this NMC809A.
 It looks a bit like a standard dual-inline package, but has 5 widely-spaced legs.
-Other ones use round TO-99 cans.

-If you have data or examples of these microcircuits, please
+If you have data or examples of the MC or NMC microcircuits, please

 Like most UK semiconductor manufacturers, Newmarket made CV equivalents of their devices.
-These were military-grade versions of commercial types, given a Common Valve type designation.
+These are military-grade versions of commercial types, given a Common Valve type designation.
 I am interested in obtaining examples of the following CV types from the 1963 CV Register: